gukush/thesis_project/README.md

 ## Warning!
 Whole docker container's size is more than 5.7 GB due to using torch package as well as AI models.

-## TODO

-Find out why some sequences of interactions with the page "reset" st.session_state and why some don't.